TuomasKarjalainen/project-RAUTE/README.md

 ## Team Network Training

 ### The objectives of the team briefly
 Preprocessing raw data and pretraining neural network.
-Therefore, our main task was to preprocess the raw data and to create a pretrained neural network model, which could be used in inference training by the second team.
+After that, saving clean data to database.
+Our main task was to preprocess the raw data and to create a pretrained neural network model, which could be used in inference training by the second team which implements the distributed system.

 ### Note